The spirit of the Sons of Eli

 God utterly expected Eli to deal with these boys, but they were the apple of their father’s eye (so to speak).
 They were admired by their priestly dad but were an abomination to both God and the people.
 Way back in Exodus, God demonstrated to Aaron that He would judge the sons of the High Priests and killed Nadab and Abihu with fire.
 Yet here is another set of boys whose sin was so remarkable that it seems there was no forgiveness.
 “Therefore, I swear to the house of Eli that the iniquity of Eli’s house shall not be atoned for by sacrifice or offering forever.”
 (1 Samual 3:14) Those shocking words should frighten even the hardest of sinners.

 The only hope for Eli’s sons was to repent in sackcloth and ashes.
 God tried to warn Eli and give them a chance, but he wouldn’t listen.
 How out-of-touch with reality can a parent be when it comes to their children?
-Eli should have fired (sacked) them himself, but instead, he kept praising them until God sent the prophet and then Samuel to warn him.
+Eli should have fired (sacked) them himself, but instead, he kept tolerating them and their wickedness until God sent the prophet and then Samuel to warn him.
 Eli replied, “Let him (God) do what seems good to him.”
 (1 Samuel 3:18 ESV)

 Leaven and God’s Intervention